vimpostor/zola-aurora/content/dummy.md

 fi
 ```

+## Quotes

+This is a quote.

+{% quote(author="J.S.
+Bach") %}
+There's nothing remarkable about it.
+All one has to do is hit the right keys at the right time and the instrument plays itself.
+{% end %}

 ## Shortcodes

 Shortcodes can be used to easily insert external content or content in general that cannot be expressed with Markdown.